 Those looking to give their podcasting setup a professional broadcast upgrade should consider a swiveling boom arm like Compass instead of a traditional mic stand.
-Compass attaches directly to your desk and works with any standard threaded microphone mount, allowing you to easily position your mic to improve your vocal sound and de-clutter your desktop.
+Compass attaches directly to your desk and works with any standard threaded microphone mount, allowing you to easily position your mic and de-clutter your desktop.

-You probably own a pair of headphonesor earbuds already, but if you’re serious about podcasting, it’s worth upgrading to something that lets you hear a bit more detail.
-While you may not need headphones when recording solo or with a co-host in the same room, they are essential when editing your podcast or recording over VoIP apps like Skype and Zoom.
+You probably own a pair of headphones or earbuds already.
+But if you’re serious about podcasting, it’s worth upgrading to professional headphones.
+While you may not need headphones when recording solo or with a co-host in the same room, they're essential for editing and recording over Skype or Zoom.

-Quality headphones like the award-winning Mix-Fi will deliver unmatched detail and comfort, whether you’re hard at work editing or just getting deep into the latest episode of Song Exploder.
+Quality headphones like the award-winning Mix-Fi deliver unmatched detail and comfort, whether you’re editing or listening to the latest episode of Song Exploder.

 Apple GarageBand, included free with OS X

 One such app is Descript, which provides a streamlined interface for recording, editing and mixing audio and video content.
-Using advanced speech recognition technology, Descript automatically generates transcripts with up to 96% accuracy, lets you edit audio by editing text and gives you the power to correct your voice own recordings just by typing in new words (cool!).
+Using advanced speech recognition technology, Descript automatically generates transcripts with up to 96% accuracy.
+You can also edit audio by editing text and even correct your voice own recordings just by typing in new words.

 Another podcaster-focused audio software is Hindenburg Journalist, available in the Yeti Podcaster bundle.
-Journalist offers a unique set of workflow tools not found in traditional DAWs, like a virtual “clipboard” for organizing audio clips, automatic volume adjustment and automatic sound enhancement that adapts to each individual voice.
+Journalist offers a unique set of tools not found in most DAWs.
+The virtual “clipboard” is great for organizing audio clips.
+Smart tools like automatic volume adjustment and automatic sound enhancement instantly adapt to your voice.

 There are many other audio editing tools available as well, each with different feature sets, interfaces and price points.
-Many podcasters do fantastic work with free podcast recording software such as GarageBand, Audacity and Reaper, while others choose paid options like Logic Pro or Pro Tools for extra flexibility.
+Many podcasters do fantastic work with free podcast recording software such as GarageBand, Audacity and Reaper.
+Others choose paid options like Logic Pro or Pro Tools for extra flexibility.

 Blue Yeti USB microphone for podcasting

-Now that we’ve gone through all the equipment and software tools you need to get started, it’s time to get into the nuts and bolts of how to make a podcast.
-In this section, we’ll cover everything from how to set up your recording software and get broadcast-quality recordings to strategies for recording in the field and editing tips for achieving professional results.
+Now that we’ve covered the equipment you need to start a podcast, let's talk about how to make a podcast.
+In this section, we’ll cover how to set up your recording software, strategies for recording in the field and editing tips for achieving professional results.

 Your first step toward recording a podcast is to get your mic, computer, and software working together.
-Since Blue’s USB microphones are plug ‘n play, all you have to do is tell your podcasting software to record from your mic and play back through its headphone jack.
+Since Blue’s USB microphones are plug ‘n play, all you have to do is select the mic as the input and output in your podcasting software.

-To do this, navigate to the audio preferences menu in your software (which is slightly different in each program) and select your USB microphone as the main input and output.
+To do this, navigate to the audio preferences menu in your software and select your USB microphone as the main input and output.
 The process is the same if you’re using an audio interface—just be sure to select the specific input that your mic is connected to.

 One easy way to save time is by creating a template in your audio software specifically for podcast editing.
-Start with a blank session, then add tracks for each element of your podcast, including the intro/monologue, main content such as interviews or conversations, sponsor spots, ad reads, and whatever else you need.
+Start with a blank session, then add tracks for each element of your podcast.
+You might have separate tracks for the intro, main content such as interviews or conversations, sponsor spots, ad reads, and whatever else you may need.

 Name each track according to its content and set up any other settings according to your workflow.
 Finally, save this file as your template to record and edit all future podcasts (don’t worry, you can always make changes to your template).

 Since your voice will likely be the central element of your podcast, getting a good vocal sound is absolutely critical.
 Achieving that coveted “radio voice” requires a combination of clear speech, effective microphone placement and tasteful audio processing.
-But if you take the time learn good recording habits, you can easily achieve a professional-sounding vocal that will instantly let your listeners know you’re the real deal.
+But if you take the time learn good recording habits, you can easily achieve a professional-sounding vocal.

-A good starting point is to position your microphone about 6-12 inches from your mouth, slightly off-center to reduce sibilance and popping (if you don’t have access to a pop filter).
+A good starting point is to position your microphone about 6-12 inches from your mouth, slightly off-center to reduce sibilance and popping.
 If you’re using Yeti or another desktop microphone, simply place it to your right or left and tilt the front of the mic up toward your face.
 Speak forward as you normally would, instead of directly into the microphone.

 Compass premium microphone boom arm

-Before you can begin recording, you need to “arm” your track by pressing the record button (the one on the track itself, not the master record button that actually starts the recording).
+Before you can begin recording, you need to “arm” your track by pressing the record button.
+Be sure to press the button on the track itself, not the master record button that actually starts the recording.
 If you’ve set your inputs correctly, the meter on the track should start displaying the mic’s input level in real time.
 If not, you may have to manually select your mic input on the track itself.